Continuing Education Activity

 Methamphetamine is one of the powerful stimulants of the central nervous system (CNS).
 It is sometimes used as a second-line treatment for attention deficit hyperactivity disorder and obesity; however, methamphetamine is better known as a recreational drug.

 Methamphetamine was first discovered in 1893 from two chemical subgroups: dextromethamphetamine and levomethamphetamine.
 After two decades, in 1919, methamphetamine originated from amphetamine in Japan.
 Later in the 1930s, the drug was introduced to the United States as a bronchial inhaler and a nasal decongestant.
 Later, it was used to treat obesity.
-Overall, the use of the term methamphetamine refers to an equal mixture of dextromethamphetamine and levomethamphetamine in their pure amine forms.
+Overall, the term methamphetamine refers to an equal mixture of dextromethamphetamine and levomethamphetamine in their pure amine forms.
 Prescribing this medication is limited due to its neurotoxic potential and risk of recreational use as a euphoriant.
 Today, there are safer medications of choice with the same treatment efficacy, and hence, the use of methamphetamines in the United States is very limited.

 Due to illicit trafficking and recreational use of racemic methamphetamine, levomethamphetamine, and dextromethamphetamine, the agent is a schedule II controlled substance in the United States and the United Nations Convention on Psychotropic Substances.

 Because of the relatively simple chemical process to synthesize methamphetamine, it can be produced illicitly in meth-labs nationwide.
 Illegal laboratories and larger super-labs across the United States, particularly in California (Central Valley), Arizona, Utah, and Texas, have surfaced over the past three decades.
-The growth of Mexico-based traffickers and the expansion of independent illegal labs, methamphetamine is mass manufactured in many places today in the Pacific Northwest, Midwest, and some parts of the southeast and the northeast United States.
+With the growth of Mexico-based traffickers and the expansion of independent illegal labs, methamphetamine is mass manufactured in many places today in the Pacific Northwest, Midwest, and some parts of the southeast and the northeast United States.

-The use of methamphetamine triggers elevated mood, alertness, increase concentration, energy, decreased appetite and causes weight loss, and increased sexual libido (recreational methamphetamine).
+The use of methamphetamine triggers elevated mood, alertness, increase concentration, energy, decreased appetite, and causes weight loss and increased sexual libido (recreational methamphetamine).

-Chronic long-term methamphetamine use can be highly addictive, and if it discontinued abruptly, it might lead to withdrawal symptoms that can be persistent for months after use.
+Chronic long-term methamphetamine use can be highly addictive, and if it is discontinued abruptly, it might lead to withdrawal symptoms that can be persistent for months after use.

 Street Terms for Methamphetamine